-Hebrews 10:11-14 "And every priest standeth daily ministering . . .
-But this man, after he had offered one sacrifice . . . perfected for ever them that are sanctified" This "man" (KJV), or "priest" (BSB), is Christ (RSV).
-Paul's summary pulls his long argument: Day-after-day animal sacrifices could not save anyone but pointed to Jesus' sacrificial death.
-Jesus' enemies are Satan and his devils.
-They will have no power over death or anything else when Christ makes them completely subservient to Him (the imagery of "footstool").
-Whether or not all mankind will desire Eternal Life, Jesus has made it possible for all to be perfected if they really have it as their hearts' desire.
+Heb 10:11-14.
+"And every priest standeth daily ministering . . .
+But this man, after he had offered one sacrifice . . . perfected for ever them that are sanctified."
+This man, or "priest" (BSB), is Christ.
+Paul's summary pulls his long argument together: Daily animal sacrifices could not save anyone but pointed to Jesus's sacrificial death.
+Jesus's enemies are Satan and his devils.
+They will have no power over death or anything else when Christ makes them completely subservient to Him (the imagery of the footstool).
+Whether or not all humankind will desire eternal life, Jesus has made it possible for all to be perfected if it is their hearts' desire.

-Hebrews 10:15-18 "I will put my laws in their hearts, and I will write them on their minds...
-Their sins and lawless acts I will remember no more" Paul teaches the Hebrews by quoting another of their beloved prophets: Jeremiah 31:33-34.
-Once the Lord's law is in our hearts and minds, then we are on the road to perfection.
-The power of Jesus' atoning sacrifice obliterated the need for another blood sacrifice and left the weight on our individual hearts feel the need to sacrifice our sins and repent.
+Heb 10:16-17 (NIV).
+"I will put my laws in their hearts, and I will write them on their minds....
+Their sins and lawless acts I will remember no more."
+Paul teaches the Hebrews by quoting Jeremiah again (Jer 31:33-34).
+Once the Lord's law is in our hearts and minds, we are on the road to perfection.
+The power of Jesus's atoning sacrifice obliterated the need for another blood sacrifice.
 Complete repentance washes away and cleanses our past sins (D&C 58:42).